yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/manage-access.md

 To change your password or display name, click the Profile icon in the top right corner and choose **Profile** to display the **User Profile** page.

 You can edit your first and last name.
-Click **Change Password** to change your Yugabyte Cloud password.
+Click **Change Password** to change your YugabyteDB Managed password.